joshcalafell/JS-Clock/README.md

 # JS Clock

-# Description
 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/rabbitfighter81/pen/EmoOJN.
-Uses a canvas and standard JS canvas rendering methods to draw an analog clock.
-SohCahToa...

 # Author
-* Joshua Michael Waggoner <joshua.michael.waggoner@gmail.com>
+* Joshua.Michael.Waggoner@gmail.com

+# Description

+Written in ES6, this pen uses basic canvas rendering methods and a bit of SohCahToa, to draw an analog clock.
+Uses a SASS gradient mixin for the background.
+Also makes use of the lodash library.